Interstate 495 (New York): Horace Harding Expressway

 Work began on the Horace Harding Expressway in 1955.
 However, it soon encountered delays because of weather conditions, construction worker strikes, and difficulties in building across existing roads and swampy land.
 Business owners along Horace Harding Boulevard complained that the project was reducing their income and isolating their businesses from surrounding neighborhoods.
 A 1.5 mi section of the LIE near Alley Pond Park in eastern Queens, between Cloverdale Boulevard in Bayside and Little Neck Parkway, officially opened on September 25, 1957.
 The highway segment reduced the need for cars to use West Alley Road, a winding road that crossed the park.
 Construction on the section between Queens Boulevard in Elmhurst and Parsons Boulevard in Pomonok was several years behind schedule, but this section was open by mid-1959.
 For several months, the highway abruptly terminated at Parsons Boulevard, and barriers funneled traffic onto the service road; the highway was extended to Peck Avenue in Fresh Meadows in late 1959.

 The section of the LIE west of the Clearview Expressway was designated as I-495 in October 1958.
-The interchange with the Clearview Expressway (I-295) in Bayside was the last section of the LIE in New York City to be completed.
+The windmill interchange with the Clearview Expressway (I-295) in Bayside was the last section of the LIE in New York City to be completed.
 Construction on that interchange had started in January 1959.
 By early 1960, the LIE saw more than 120,000 vehicles per day, although congestion frequently built up at Bayside.
 The marshy land in the vicinity of Flushing Meadows–Corona Park caused cracking on the expressway's pavement.
-The 0.9 mi segment of the LIE near the Clearview interchange, between Peck Avenue and 224th Street, officially opened on August 12, 1960.
+The 0.9 mi segment of the LIE near the Clearview Interchange, between Peck Avenue and 224th Street, officially opened on August 12, 1960.
 The interchange itself, which contained eight ramps and eight overpasses, was not open at the time because I-295 was still under construction.
-Between 1961 and 1963, in advance of the 1964 New York World's Fair, the NYSDOT-built service roads along I-495 in Flushing Meadows–Corona Park, and it constructed a partial interchange with I-678.
+Between 1961 and 1963, in advance of the 1964 New York World's Fair, the NYSDOT built service roads along I-495 in Flushing Meadows–Corona Park, and it constructed a partial interchange with I-678.

 Originally, I-495's westbound and eastbound roadways in Queens were separated by a median measuring 3 to 8 ft wide, with a chainlink fence and emergency telephones.
 In 1960, state officials announced that they would install a Jersey barrier in the median between 207th Street and the Queens–Nassau border.
 The remainder of the highway in Queens still contained chainlink fences, which were expensive to repair and could not prevent head-on collisions.
 In 1970, work commenced on a two-year project to install a Jersey barrier in the median of I-495 from 108th Street to Little Neck Parkway, replacing a 12 ft median.